seancdavis/cobwwweb-examples/gatsby-frontmatter-markdown/src/markdown-pages/example.md

 ---
 title: Hello World
-sidebar_md: |-
+sidebar:
-  ## This is my sidebar content ...
+  heading: This is my sidebar content ...
+  bullets:

-  - And it
+    - body_md: And it
-  - has bullets!
+    - body_md: has bullets!
+features:
+  cost: Lorem ipsum ...
+  scale_md: Lorem ipsum ...
 ---

 This is the body of the article ...